alexcurtin/daux.io-sample-docs/_index.md

 <p class="lead">
-	<strong>Daux.io</strong> is a documentation generator that uses a simple folder structure and Markdown files to create custom documentation on the fly.
+	<strong>Labs ProdOps Docs</strong> is a documentation space generated using <strong>Daux.io</strong> - a documentation generator that uses a simple folder structure and Markdown files to create custom documentation on the fly.
 It helps you create great looking documentation in a developer friendly way.
+Edit your pages in Markdown, add them to a folder and push your changes and violà - great documentation.
 </p>

 <hr/>